Emergency Incidents Overview

 Key Highlights

-High Volume of Ambulance Incidents Medium
+High Frequency of Traffic Incidents Medium

 Identified Trends